DevZero Logo

 kubectl get serviceaccounts -n devzero-self-hosted

-Usually, this should be devzero-sa-token.
+Usually, this should be devzero-sa.

 Add the string as is, without leading or trailing whitespaces.